uppadhyayraj/democratize-quality-mcp-server/docs/index.md

 # Documentation Index

-Welcome to the MCP Browser Control Server documentation!
+Welcome to the Democratize Quality MCP Server documentation!

 ## 📚 Table of Contents